techno-stupid/bit-mascot/README.md

 ## About the Project Architecture

-This is a Laravel 10 application structured on the MVC pattern, with the addition of the repository pattern for better data handling.
+This is a Laravel 10 application structured on the MVC pattern, with the addition of the `repository pattern` for better data handling.
 While the project is small, I've implemented `Repositories, Interfaces, Traits, Jobs, Constants, Middlewares`, and `Requests` to showcase my familiarity with these concepts.
 I've kept the project straightforward, scalable, and free from unnecessary complexity.

+The core idea behind the Project Architecture is inspired by SOLID.

+### Packages and Tools used

+- Laravel Framework version 10,
-I've also used `googlemail` for smtp support.
+- `googlemail` for smtp support.
+- `Spatie Permission` Package for Role/Permission
+- A customised version of `laravel/breeze` and `Session` for authentication
+- `Bootstrap 4.5` and `jQuery 3.6` for front end